Pylons/pyramid/docs/designdefense.rst

 generate JSON?
 If not, what's the "view" then?
 Most MVC-style GUI web frameworks have some sort of event system hooked up that lets the view detect when the model changes.
-The web just has no such facility in its current form: it's pull-only.
+The web just has no such facility in its current form: it's effectively pull-only.

 So, in the interest of not mistaking desire with reality, and instead of trying to jam the square peg that is the web into the round hole of